A legendary polar crossing in the footsteps of the giant Roald Amundsen

 • Experienced French-speaking polar guide

-• Meals in the form of freeze-dried rations during the expedition, plus expedition supplies
+• Meals in the form of freeze-dried rations during the expedition, plus snacks

 • Tents for two people, stoves and fuel